R 792.10231 Defaults; "default hearing" defined; dismissals; withdrawals; transfers.Rule 231.

-(1) If a party has failed to plead, appear, or otherwise proceed as provided by these rules or as required by the tribunal, then the party may be held in default by the tribunal on motion of another party or on the initiative of the tribunal.
-A party placed in default shall cure the default as provided by the order placing the party in default and file a motion to set aside the default accompanied by the appropriate fee within 21 days of the entry of the order placing the party in default or as otherwise ordered by the tribunal.
-Failure to comply with an order of default may result in the dismissal of the case or the scheduling of a default hearing as provided in this rule.
+(1) If a party has failed to plead, appear, or otherwise proceed as provided by these rules or the tribunal, the tribunal may, upon motion or its own initiative, hold that party in default.
+A party held in default shall cure the default as provided by the order holding the party in default and, if required, file a motion to set aside the default accompanied by the appropriate fee within 21 days of the entry of the order holding the party in default or as otherwise provided by the tribunal.
+Failure to comply with an order of default may result in the dismissal of the case or the conducting of a default hearing as provided in this rule.

-(4) Failure of a party to properly prosecute the appeal, comply with these rules, or comply with an order of the tribunal is cause for dismissal of the appeal or for the scheduling of a default hearing for the respondent.
-Upon motion made within 21 days of the entry of the order as provided by R 205.1288, an order of dismissal may be set aside by the tribunal for reasons it deems sufficient.
+(4) Failure of a party to properly prosecute the proceeding, comply with these rules, or comply with an order of the tribunal is cause for dismissal of the proceeding or the conducting of a default hearing for respondent.
+Upon motion made within 21 days of the entry of the order, as provided by R 792.10255 of these rules, an order of dismissal may be set aside by the tribunal for reasons it considers sufficient.

-(5) By stipulation of the parties, or by a petitioner's motion and notice to the adverse party, the tribunal may transfer a matter to the small claims division by order.
+(5) By stipulation of the parties or by a petitioner's motion and notice to the respondent, the tribunal may transfer a matter to the small claims division by order.